deana-tham/Idea-fish-tank/README.md

 ## Product Documentation

-See /product/PRD.md for the product requirements and planning.
+See /product/PRD.md for more details.